-Speed Pedelec Sales Shows Steady Growth
+Speed Pedelec Sales Shows Steady Growth in The Netherlands

 DOETINCHEM, the Netherlands – The sale of speed pedelecs shows a close to 8 percent growth this year.
 This is what happened in the Netherlands during 11 months of 2018.
 As it is unclear what’s happening throughout Europe with regard to the rise of this e-bike category; market developments in Holland can be considered as an indicator for more countries.
 And in particular for those countries that have a mature e-bike market.
 Striking is the fact that speed pedelecs are already claiming a respectable market share.